selinon/selinonlib/README.md

 ### Why is this tool useful?

-See [Celeriac](https://github.com/fridex/celeriac) dispatcher for usage examples.
+See [Selinon](https://github.com/fridex/selinon) dispatcher for usage examples.
 This tool is intended to automatically generate Python code from a YAML configuration file, perform additional consistency checks or plot flow graphs.

 ### I'm getting warning: "Multiple starting nodes found in a flow".
 Why?

 In order to propagate arguments to a flow, you should start flow with one single task (e.g. init task) which result is then propagated as an argument to each direct child tasks or transitive child tasks.
 This avoids various inconsistency errors and race conditions.
 If you define multiple starting nodes, arguments are not propagated from the first task.
-If you don't want to propagate arguments from an init task, you can ignore this warning for a certain flow or specify arguments explicitly in Celeriac dispatcher.
+If you don't want to propagate arguments from an init task, you can ignore this warning for a certain flow or specify arguments explicitly in Selinon dispatcher.

 ### How should I name tasks and flows?